 The following discussion is a summary of U.S. federal income tax considerations generally applicable to the ownership and disposition of our ADSs or Class A ordinary shares by a U.S. Holder (as defined below) that acquires our ADSs in this offering and holds our ADSs as "capital assets" (generally, property held for investment) under the U.S. Internal Revenue Code of 1986, as amended (the "Code").
 This discussion is based upon existing U.S. federal tax law, which is subject to differing interpretations or change, possibly with retroactive effect.
 No ruling has been sought from the Internal Revenue Service (the "IRS") with respect to any U.S. federal income tax consequences described below, and there can be no assurance that the IRS or a court will not take a contrary position.
-This discussion, moreover, does not address the U.S. federal estate, gift, Medicare, alternative minimum tax, and other non-income tax considerations or any state, local and non-U.S. tax considerations, relating to the ownership or disposition of our ADSs or Class A ordinary shares.
+This discussion, moreover, does not address the U.S. federal estate, gift, Medicare, alternative minimum tax, and other non-income tax considerations or class A ordinary shares.
 The following summary does not address all aspects of U.S. federal income taxation that may be important to particular investors in light of their individual circumstances or to persons in special tax situations such as:

-- banks and other financial institutions; - · insurance companies;
+- banks and other financial institutions; - insurance companies;

-- pension plans; - · cooperatives; - · regulated investment companies; - real estate investment trusts; - · broker-dealers; - traders that elect to use a mark-to-market method of accounting; - · certain former U.S. citizens or long-term residents; - · tax-exempt entities (including private foundations); - holders who acquire their ADSs or Class A ordinary shares pursuant to any employee share option or otherwise as compensation; - investors that will hold their ADSs or Class A ordinary shares as part of a straddle, hedge, conversion, constructive sale or other integrated transaction for U.S. federal income tax purposes; - investors that have a functional currency other than the U.S. dollar; - investors required to accelerate the recognition of any item of gross income with respect to ADSs or Class A ordinary shares "as a result of such income being recognized on an applicable financial statement"; - · persons that actually or constructively own 10% or more of our stock (by vote or value); or - partnerships or other entities taxable as partnerships for U.S. federal income tax purposes, or persons holding ADSs or Class A ordinary shares through such entities.
+- pension plans; - cooperatives; - regulated investment companies; - real estate investment trusts; - broker-dealers; - traders that elect to use a mark-to-market method of accounting; - · certain former U.S. citizens or long-term residents; - tax-exempt entities (including private foundations); - holders who acquire their ADSs or Class A ordinary shares pursuant to any employee share option or otherwise as compensation; - investors that will hold their ADSs or Class A ordinary shares as part of a straddle, hedge, conversion, constructive sale or other integrated transaction for U.S. federal income tax purposes; - investors that have a functional currency other than the U.S. dollar; - investors required to accelerate the recognition of any item of gross income with respect to ADSs or Class A ordinary shares "as a result of such income being recognized on an applicable financial statement"; - persons that actually or constructively own 10% or more of our stock (by vote or value); or - partnerships or other entities taxable as partnerships for U.S. federal income tax purposes, or persons holding ADSs or Class A ordinary shares through such entities.